louisejuliedelhaye/SANDI/README.md

 Description yet to be inserted.

 ## 2. Gravel analysis
-This section present a fast and easy way to measure the size and shape of rocks by detecting their contours from an image.
+This section presents a fast and easy way to measure the size and shape of rocks by detecting their contours from an image taken in a laboratory.

 ### 2.1.
 Input image
 The input image should contain the rocks displayed on a white or green background (see two options later), together with a scale and a label.
 The image should be shot from above in order to have a good overall vision of the samples.